oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    the end-user's password and all of the data protected by that password.

-With OAuth, an end-user (resource owner) can grant a printing service (client) access to their protected photos stored at a photo- sharing service (resource server), without sharing their username and password with the printing service.
+With OAuth, an end user (resource owner) can grant a printing service (client) access to their protected photos stored at a photo- sharing service (resource server), without sharing their username and password with the printing service.
 Instead, they authenticate